Zombie cells central to the quest for active, vital old age - WTOP News

 About 100 companies, plus academic teams, are exploring drugs to target senescent cells.
 And research offers tantalizing clues that people may be able to help tame senescence themselves using the strategy favored by Soller: exercise.

-Although no one thinks senescence holds the key to super long life, Tufts University researcher Christopher Wiley hopes for a day when fewer people suffer fates like his late grandfather, who had Alzheimer’s and stared back at him as if he were a stranger.
+Although no one thinks senescence holds the key to super long life, Tufts University researcher Christopher Wiley hopes for a day when fewer people suffer with age-related diseases.

 “I’m not looking for the fountain of youth,” Wiley says.
 “I’m looking for the fountain of not being sick when I’m older.”